FAIRChemistry/chromatopy/specifications/chromatography.md

 - factor
     - Type: float
-    - Description: Factor to convert signal to concentration
+    - Description: Factor to convert the signal to concentration

 ## Objects describing the method